BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 While it might feel like we inhabit a sort of matrix, it's essential to acknowledge that this is a choice we make.
 From childhood, we develop self-conceptions and fantasies, but this doesn't negate the existence of the world itself.
 Fantasies are constructs, and doubting the existence of the world presupposes a profound level of experience and knowledge of that world---a world where we learn to eat, walk, dance, and understand the nuances of correct and incorrect language usage.
+Doubting it requires a distance from it and that might be what social media does: it shrinks the world but increases the distance to it.
 We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world---our home---is still there.
-The central question here is what is more reasonable to doubt: the world you intimately grew up in or your doubts about doubting it?
+The central question here is what is more reasonable to doubt: the world we intimately grew up in or our doubts about doubting it?

 ## Our Dependence on Second-order Observation